Measurement of the Casimir force between superconductors: Results

-The drum resonator consists of two plates made of evaporated aluminium, separated by an unperturbed vacuum gap of $d = 18 \pm 0.25$~\si{\nano\meter} at cryogenic temperatures.
-This very narrow vacuum gap corresponds to a strong Casimir effect, so the Casimir force draws the mechanically compliant top plate closer to the bottom plate that is fixed to a rigid substrate.
-The shift of the rest position of the top plate is significant, the 'perturbed' vacuum gap $d' = d-2.93$~\si{\nano\meter}, and we schematically show this effect in Fig.~\ref{FigSchematicCasimir}\textbf{A}.
-Without the Casimir effect, the top plate would oscillate with unperturbed frequency $\omega_\mathrm{r}$ (see Table \ref{Tableparameters}) around the minimum of elastic potential energy at $d$.
-But due to the Casimir force, it oscillates with frequency $\omega_\mathrm{m}$ around the local minimum of the total potential at separation $d'$.
-It can stably oscillate around this local minimum with a small amplitude, but at larger amplitudes the frequency decreases (spring softening) until it reaches the pull-in point, beyond which the top plate will collapse onto the bottom plate~\cite{Serry1998,Rodrigues2018}.
-We model the dynamics of our system as
+Here, we describe the experimental system.
+The drum resonator consists of two plates made of evaporated aluminium.
+The top plate is suspended and forms a harmonic oscillator of frequency $\omega_r$: the minimum of the harmonic mechanical potential would correspond to a vacuum gap of $d$.
+However, observations detailed below indicate that the oscillator is subject to a very strong nonlinear attractive potential.
+Such a potential is expected to draw the mechanically compliant top plate closer to the bottom plate that is fixed to a rigid substrate, modifying the vacuum gap to a new value $d'$, which we schematically show in Fig. \ref{FigSchematicCasimir}a.
+Furthermore, the frequency of oscillations around this local potential minimum is expected to be lowered by the nonlinear potential: we denote $\omega_m$ the value of the softened frequency.
+Modified gap $d'$ and frequency $\omega_m$ are the parameters physically realized by the device since the nonlinear potential exists throughout all experiments, and parameters $d$ and $\omega_r$, that concern a hypothetical situation where the drum would not be subject to a nonlinear potential, are only introduced as convenient modelling intermediates.
+The oscillator is expected to stably oscillate at $\omega_m$ around its local potential minimum with a small amplitude, but at larger amplitudes the frequency is expected to decrease (spring softening) until it reaches the pull-in point, beyond which the top plate would collapse onto the bottom plate~\cite{Serry1998,Rodrigues2018}.

-which describes the evolution of a point-like harmonic oscillator in one dimension with rest position $d$, displacement $x$, resonance frequency $\omega_\mathrm{r}$, effective mass $m_\mathrm{eff}$, and decay rate $\gamma_\mathrm{r}$ driven by a force $F_0$.
-It is additionally subject to a force derived from the Casimir pressure, $P_\mathrm{c}$, that works on the area of the drum, $\pi r^2$.
-We compute the Casimir pressure for our imperfect material based on BCS theory (Bardeen-Cooper-Schrieffer) for superconductors~\cite{Bimonte2019}, see \ref{Methods} and \ref{FigCasimirPressure}, and we find $P_\mathrm{c} = 6.8$~\si{\kilo\pascal} for $d = 18$~\si{\nano\meter}.
-The Casimir force is strongly dependent on the distance between the plates, which we include via $d^n/(x+d)^n$ where $n=-3.193 \pm 0.005$ is fitted from BCS theory.
-This way we incorporate the fact that the Casimir force changes strength depending on the dynamical position of the resonator, $x$.